wds4/tapestry-protocol/tips/README.md

 ## [Core Protocol: TIPs 0.x](core-protocol)

-We review the underlying principles of the protocol and introduce the concept graph and the grapevine, which are developed in detail in the sections that follow.
-Although subsequent sections require the incorporation of some [linguistic burden](https://github.com/wds4/tapestry-protocol/blob/main/glossary/linguisticOverhead.md) -- e.g., we make heavy use of json for data files -- the core protocol is designed to contribute minimal, or arguably zero, linguistic burden to the overall protocol.
-Variations on the tapestry protocol, such as variations that rely upon xml in place of json, could therefore be imagined which adopt the core protocol as is.
+We encode the basic principles and establish the notion that information will be encoded topologically into graphs in a way that facilitates curation by the web of trust.
+Importantly, the core protocol is designed to have minimal, or arguably zero, [linguistic burden](https://github.com/wds4/tapestry-protocol/blob/main/glossary/linguisticOverhead.md).

 ## [Concept Graph: TIPs 1.x](concept-graph)